IDEAsLab-Materials-Informatics/MAPAL/README.md

 ### TECHNICAL NOTES

-The technical notes for MAPAL (with examples) are available as [supplementary material](https://ars.els-cdn.com/content/image/1-s2.0-S0927025625007037-mmc1.pdf) to the published article.
+The technical notes (with examples) are available in this repo as 'MAPAL_technical_notes.pdf' file.
+They are also available as [supplementary material](https://ars.els-cdn.com/content/image/1-s2.0-S0927025625007037-mmc1.pdf) to the published article.

 <hr />